 The addition of TRON to Magic Kingdom was first announced in July 2017 during the D23 Expo presentation.

-Initially, the attraction was slated to open in time for WDW’s 50th anniversary in 2021, but due to the unexpected closure of the resort and the pandemic, there’s a chance the intended opening could be delayed.
+Initially, the attraction was slated to open in time for WDW’s 50th anniversary in 2021, but due to the unexpected closure of the resort and the pandemic, the opening has been delayed.

 An actual opening date has yet to be announced.